FAQ's & COPYRIGHT

 Not normally no, I always endeavour to get a very good result for all my photographs, and as such find it normally takes a certain amount of time to get things just right, because of this it doesn’t make much sense for you to be using your time, as well as paying me.

 Most shoots and other work will require a deposit.
 This is usually 25% of the total value of the work.
+All shoots have a minimum booking deposit of £50.00, this is to confirm your date in my calendar, and comes off the final invoice.

 This will depend upon how large the job in question is, how difficult it will be for me to locate props, and of course if you provide your own props, or your particular circumstances do not require any this would reduce the time taken.
 I would give you an approximate idea of the time required in the proposal.